14 Jun SCALE at Tiger’s Nest – HAT.tec joins in for annual NATO Tiger Meet

 During the exercise, we conducted rigorous live testing and validation of our system on a connected ground station but also in-flight to ensure that it meets the stringent requirements for NATO operations and to provide a superior situational picture during the Tiger Meet missions.

-Together with our partners ATLAS ELEKTRONIK GmbH and JISR Institute, a.s. we used the exercise to exchange and provide live information from the CESMO data network, further developing the CESMO capabilities in SCALE as developed and matured during the past exercises like Timber Express 2023.
+Together with our partners ATLAS ELEKTRONIK GmbH and JISR Institute, a.s. we used the exercise to exchange and provide live information from the data network, further developing the CESMO capabilities in CESMOSCALE as developed and matured during the past exercises like Timber Express 2023.

-This is a significant step for HAT.tec in the development of its tactical mission management suite, also in view of the upcoming Indo-Pacific Deployment (IPD) in which HAT.tec’s SCALE will be operationally tested within the RIMPAC maneuver by the Bundesmarine in an OperationalExperimentation – stay tuned for more!
+This is a significant step for HAT.tec in the development of its tactical mission management suite, also in view of the upcoming Indo-Pacific Deployment () in which HAT.tec’s IPDSCALE will be operationally tested within the maneuver by the RIMPACBundesmarine in an – stay tuned for more!
+OperationalExperimentation

 For more information about the NATO Tiger Meet, visit the official NATO Tiger Meet website: https://www.natotigers.org/